pbfrandsen/CBA_genomics_workshop/03_Assembly_QC.md

 ### QUAST

 First, make sure that your assembly file was written appropriately from `hifiasm`.
 In the last lab, we converted three files from `gfa` format to `fasta` format.
-The one that we will use from here on is the one that ends in `p_ctg.fasta`.
+The one that we will use from here on is the one that ends in `bp.p_ctg.fasta`.
 This is the `primary` assembly.
 Perhaps sometime soon, we'll have more tools that work directly on genome graphs that include the haplotypic diversity in the genome, but most tools currently work with a single fasta file representation of the genome.

 Next, we'll go ahead and run `QUAST` on that assembly file.
 First, load the `conda` module and then activate the `QUAST` environment.